9th Division (South Vietnam): 1964

+1965

+After the division's intelligence staff located a VC company on the Rach Muong Khai canal in Đức Thành District, an infantry battalion and four territorial companies supported by the 23rd River Assault Group engaged them in an all-day operation.
+VC losses were 47 killed and 33 weapons captured.
+ARVN losses were two dead and three wounded.

-By the end of 1965 the US advisers to the Division regarded Division commander Col. Lam Quang Thi as "fair" but lacking in "confidence and aggressiveness."
-The Division had suffered over 1800 desertions in the last six months of the year and morale was low.
+On 29 May Colonel Lam Quang Thi assumed command of the division.
+By the end of 1965 the US advisers to the Division regarded Thi as "fair" but lacking in "confidence and aggressiveness."
+The division had suffered over 1800 desertions in the last six months of the year and morale was low.

+On 4 June the Division mounted an operation to reestablish government control in Vĩnh Long province's Cai Nhum District.
+One Regional Forces battalion and three army battalions advanced along canals from the south, while a fourth army battalion proceeded likewise from the north.
+The 23rd River Assault Group, with a fifth infantry battalion aboard, blocked potential escape routes.
+At 13:30, the 1st Battalion, 14th Infantry, which was advancing from the north, encountered a strong VC position near a hamlet.
+After airstrikes by four USAF B–57s followed by US Army helicopter gunships, the soldiers fixed bayonets and charged the VC, capturing the position.
+The battalion then surrounded the hamlet overnight.
+VC losses were 46 killed and seven captured and 31 weapons.
+The ARVN estimated the VC had carried off another 53 casualties during the night.
+ARVN losses were four dead and five wounded.

+1966–1971

-From 15–19 November 1967 the Division participated in Operation Kien Giang 9-1 with the ARVN 7th Division and the 5th Marine Battalion and the US Mobile Riverine Force against the Viet Cong (VC) 263rd Battalion's Base Area 470 in western Định Tường Province.
+From 15 to 19 November 1967 the division participated in Operation Kien Giang 9-1 with the 7th Division and the 5th Marine Battalion and the US Mobile Riverine Force against the VC 263rd Battalion's Base Area 470 in western Định Tường Province.
 The operation rendered the 263rd Battalion combat ineffective.

 In January 1970 John Paul Vann at the request of Ambassador Ellsworth Bunker produced his own evaluations of IV Corps' commanders which differed markedly from the official judgments of MACV.
 Vann recommended all three division commanders and the special zone commander for relief, however only the 7th Division commander was replaced.

 In 1970 IV Corps commander Nguyễn Viết Thanh withdrew the Division from its area security missions and began using it as the Corps' reaction force.

 During 1971 the Division focused on destruction of People's Army of Vietnam (PAVN) and VC Base Area 400 in the That Son (Seven Mountains) region.

+1972–1974

 By the end of 1972 the Division was responsible for Sa Đéc, Vĩnh Long, Vĩnh Bình and Kien Hoa Provinces.
 The Division was opposed by only one main force regiment, the D3 under the command of VC Military Region 3.
 One of only two main force regiments in South Vietnam still considered to be predominantly VC the D3 Regiment was probably operating in southeastern Vinh Long.